almarklein/timetagger/docs/docs/index.md

 Also check [this article](https://timetagger.app/articles/selfhost/) about self-hosting TimeTagger.

+For more on autostarting TimeTagger on Linux systems, read [this article](https://tderflinger.com/en/using-systemd-to-start-a-python-application-with-virtualenv).

 If you're interested in including TimeTagger into a larger product, contact [me](https://almarklein.org) for information about an OEM license.